caltechlibrary/caltechlibrary.github.io/project_index.md

 - [datatools](./datatools/) A set of tools for working with JSON, CSV and Excel workbooks
 - [dibs](./dibs/) DIBS is an implementation of a basic controlled digital lending (CDL) system using IIIF to make scanned books available for time-limited viewing.
 - [documenting-earthquakes](./documenting-earthquakes/) In honor of the centennial of the 1906 San Francisco earthquake, the Caltech Archives created a virtual exhibit in six parts of materials from its own collections.
 Recent major donations by Professor George W. Housner have substantially augmented the Archives’ holdings in the history of earthquakes and the early science of seismology.
-- [dotpath](./dotpath/) A Go, Python and TypeScript modules for working with map, dicts and objects accessing them using a dot path notation.
+- [doitools](./doitools/) A Go package for working with DOI
 - [ead2dc](./ead2dc/) Converts ArchivesSpace EAD Finding Aid XML to an OAI-PMH Static Repository with DC metadata.
 - [eprinttools](./eprinttools/) EPrintTools is a Go package, command line utilities and a service for working with EPrints 3.3.x EPrint XML and REST API
+- [flatlakeTools](./flatlakeTools/) flatlakeTools is a prototype for making use of the content generate by CloudCannon's FlatLake
 - [foliage](./foliage/) Foliage is the FOLIo chAnGe Editor, a tool to do bulk changes in FOLIO using the network API.
 - [geospatial-python](./geospatial-python/) Introduction to Geospatial Raster and Vector Data with Python
 - [git-workshop-workflows](./git-workshop-workflows/) Branches, conflicts, and pull requests.